-Here's how either man could pull off the win at Lumpinee Stadium in Bangkok, Thailand.
+Here's how either man could claim the gold at ONE Fight Night 25 in U.S. primetime tonight.

-After a thrilling first encounter, Alexis “Barboza” Nicolas and Regian “The Immortal” Eersel are ready to duke it out again in the main event of ONE Fight Night 25 on Prime Video
+After a thrilling first encounter, Alexis “Barboza” Nicolas and Regian “The Immortal” Eersel are ready to duke it out again in the main event of ONE Fight Night 25 on Prime Video.

 Nicolas shocked the combat sports world when he ended the Surinamese star’s dominant run to claim the ONE Lightweight Kickboxing World Title in April, but Eersel wants redemption in their rematch live in U.S. primetime this Friday, October 4.